 - A comprehensive curriculum in civil and criminal procedure, evidence, advocacy skills, alternative dispute resolution, and legal research and writing

 - Thirteen nationally ranked practice clinics in which students can represent clients in court, plus additional transactional clinics

 - Externships with law firms, judges, government and non-government agencies coupled with a seminar on reflective lawyering

-- Participation in small Trial Advocacy classes synchronized with the Evidence course
+- Participation in small Trial Advocacy classes

 - Suffolk Journal of Trial and Appellate Advocacy

 The requirements for the Concentration are rigorous, and those students who take the challenge will be among the best-trained law school graduates in the courtroom.